 Preparing for Careers in Demand for the Future

-How do you prepare for the many opportunities offered by the most promising future careers?
+How do you prepare for the many opportunities offered by the careers in demand for the future?
 It all comes down to gaining the right skills, education, and training to thrive.
-Research organizations like the McKinsey Global Institute report that “upskilling,” or the pursuit of ongoing training, will be essential as technology continues to progress.
+Research organizations like the McKinsey Global Institute report that “upskilling,” or pursuing ongoing training, will be essential as technology continues to progress.
 Creating a foundation for lifelong learning is key, whether you are just beginning to consider higher education or returning to school to expand, adapt, and improve your skills.

-Maryville University’s online programs are specifically designed to prepare students for the dynamic jobs of the future.
-Find out more about the university’s degrees and where they can take you in healthcare, data science, digital media, and beyond.
+Maryville University’s online programs are specifically designed to prepare students for the dynamic, in-demand jobs of the future.
+Find out more about Maryville’s online degrees and where they can take you in healthcare, information technology, data science, and beyond.